Phunbie/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion delete the directory my_first_directory that is in the /tmp directory.

 10-back is a script that changes the working directory to the previous one.

+11-lists writes a script that lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.